Contracting Framework

 The purpose of our contracting framework is to deliver value.
 Our approach is to secure a solid base of earnings and cash flow by maintaining a balanced contract portfolio that optimizes our realized price.

 Contracting decisions in all segments of our business need to consider the nuclear fuel market structure, the nature of our competitors, and the current market environment.
-The vast majority of run-rate fuel requirements are procured under long-term contracts.
-The spot market is thinly-traded, where certain utilities may buy small, discretionary volumes.
+Most run-rate fuel requirements in our industry are procured under long-term contracts.
+The spot market is thinly traded, where utilities tend to buy small, discretionary volumes.
 This market structure is reflective of the baseload nature of nuclear power and the relatively small proportion of the overall operating costs the fuel represents compared to other sources of baseload electricity.
-Additionally, about half of the fuel supply typically comes from state-owned entities with production volume strategies or ambitions to serve state nuclear power ambitions with low-cost fuel supplies, or from diversified mining companies that produce uranium as a by-product.
+Additionally, over two thirds of the fuel supply typically comes from state-owned entities, some of whom have production volume strategies or ambitions to serve state nuclear power programs with low-cost fuel supplies, or from diversified mining companies that produce uranium as a by-product.
 We evaluate our strategy in the context of our market environment and continue to adjust our actions in accordance with our contracting framework:

 - Based on our portfolio of long-term contracts, we decide how to best source material to satisfy that demand, planning our production in accordance with our contract portfolio and other available sources of supply.
-We will not produce from our tier-one assets to sell into an oversupplied spot market.
+We dp not plan our production from our tier-one assets to sell in the spot market.

 - We do not intend to build an inventory of excess uranium.
-Excess inventory serves to contribute to the sense that uranium is abundant and creates an overhang on the market, and it ties up working capital on our balance sheet.
+Excess inventory contributes to the sense that uranium is abundant and creates an overhang on the market, and it ties up working capital on our balance sheet.

-- Depending on the timing and volume of our production, purchase commitments, and our inventory volumes, we may be active buyers in the market in order to meet our annual delivery commitments.
-Historically, prior to the tier one supply curtailments that we undertook from 2016-2022, we have generally planned our annual delivery commitments to slightly exceed the annual supply we expect to come from our annual production and our long-term purchase commitments and have therefore relied on the spot market to meet a small portion of our delivery commitments.
-In general, if we choose to purchase material to meet demand, we expect the cost of that material will be more than offset by the volume of commitments in our sales portfolio that are exposed to market prices at the time of delivery over the long-term.
+- Depending on the timing, volume, and certainty of our planned production, purchase commitments, and inventory levels, we may be active buyers in the uranium market as an alternate source of short-, medium- or long-term supply.
+We generally plan for our annual delivery commitments to slightly exceed the annual supply we expect from our production and long-term purchase commitments, and may undertake spot market purchases to meet our delivery commitments.
+In general, if we choose to purchase material to meet demand, we expect the cost of that material will be more than offset by the volume of commitments in our sales portfolio that are exposed to market prices over the long term.
+We may also utilize flexible product loan arrangements to cover short-term supply variability and optimize our overall inventory position.

 Long-term contracting

 In general, we are active in the market when it is beneficial for us and in support of our long-term contract portfolio.
-We undertake activity in the spot and term markets prudently, looking at the prices and other business factors to decide whether it is appropriate to purchase or sell into the spot or term market.
+We undertake activity in the spot and term markets prudently, looking at the prices and other business factors to decide whether it is appropriate to participate in the spot or term market.
 Not only is this activity a source of profit, but it also gives us insight into underlying market fundamentals.

 - optimize realized price by balancing exposure to future market prices while providing some certainty for our future earnings and cash flow